margaretmf/margaretmf.github.io/spiritualinspiration.md

 On page 106 of *Science and Health with Key to the Scriptures*, Mary Baker Eddy writes, "Like our nation, Christian Science has its Declaration of Independence.
 God has endowed man with inalienable rights, among which are self-government, reason, and conscience.
 Man is properly self-governed when he is guided rightly and governed by his Maker, divine Truth and Love."

-* I LOVE THAT THIS IS PART OF ANIMAL MAGNETISM UNMASKED
+* I love that this is part of animal magnetism unmasked.

-* because I LOVE that education, religious liberty, freedom of the press, democracy promote freeing 'the human mind from the snares of mortal mind'
+because I LOVE that education, religious liberty, freedom of the press, democracy promote freeing 'the human mind from the snares of mortal mind'

 In the Spanish Version of page 106, Mary Baker Eddy writes in Ciencia Cristian con Clave de Las Escrituras "Como nuestra nacion, la Ciencia Cristiana teine su Declaracion de Independencia.
 Dios ha dotado al hombre con derechos inalienables, entre los cuales se encuentran el gobierno de si mismo, la razon y la conciencia.
 El hombre se gobierna a si mismo debidamente solo cuando esta dirigido correctamente y gobernado por su Hacedor, la Verdad y el Amor divinos."